polkascan/py-substrate-metadata-docs/docs/polkadot/paras.md

 ---------
 ### CannotUpgrade
-Para cannot be upgraded to a parachain.
+Para cannot be upgraded to a lease holding parachain.

 ---------
 ### CannotUpgradeCode